 NAYZILAM may cause serious side effects, including:

-- See "What is the most important information I should know about NAYZILAM?" for information on serious side effects of: - interaction with other central nervous system depressants - serious breathing problems and excessive sleepiness - suicidal thoughts or actions - Impaired mental alertness including memory problems.
-See "What should I avoid while using NAYZILAM?" - Increase in eye pressure in people with acute narrow-angle glaucoma.
-See "Do not take NAYZILAM if you:"
+- See "What is the most important information I should know about NAYZILAM?" - Increase in eye pressure in people with acute narrow-angle glaucoma.
+See "Do not use NAYZILAM if you:"

 The most common side effects of NAYZILAM include: